Last updated on December 10th, 2010 at 12:07 pm

 - Anticipate his wants.

-- Keep an ear perked for seizures and other dangerous situations Jackson has a knack of getting into.
+- Keep an ear perked for seizures and other dangerous situations Jackson has a knack for getting into.

-There is no time, energy or desire to dream while he’s here.
+There is no time, energy, or desire for my screenwriting dream while he’s here.
 Ideas and the flow of creativity quickly evaporate into thin air.
-My dreams are pushed aside until Jackson is back in his facility, and I’ve regained my emotional and physical strength.
+My script work is pushed aside until Jackson returns to his facility, and I’ve regained my emotional and physical strength.

 Each time, it gets harder and harder to recover.
 A little bit of me dies every time I have to say goodbye to him.
-Never knowing if this will be the last time I see his precious, innocent face.
+I never know if this will be the last time I see his innocent face.
 I try to conduct a normal life.
 But there is nothing normal about it.
-I am the mother of a son who survived a deadly disease and have had to sit by and helplessly watch the aftermath.
+I am the mother of a son who survived a deadly disease and has had to sit by and helplessly watch the aftermath.

 It’s a traumatic thing to give birth to a disabled child.

 Thank God, his spirit was left intact.
 And that is what I dearly hold onto.
 It keeps me from completely falling apart.
-His infectious smile and twinkly eyes lets me know that this his chosen path and I am a part of it.
+His infectious smile and twinkly eyes let me know that this is his chosen path, and I am a part of it.

-In spite of it all, we laugh a lot.
-Laughter had been my life preserver.
+Despite it all, we laugh a lot.
+Laughter has been my life preserver.
 It keeps me afloat.
-It masks the never ending pain.
+It masks the never-ending pain.

-There will be times in the future that I’ll have to put my dreams on the shelf.
-For I am Jackson’s mother and I will do everything in my power to fill his life with love and laughter for as long as we have him here on earth.
+There will be times in the future when I’ll have to put my screenwriting dream on the shelf.
+I am Jackson’s mother and will do everything I can to fill his life with love and laughter for as long as we have him here on earth.
 I’m going to give myself time to breathe and heal.

-My dreams will be waiting for me, right where I left them.
+My script will be waiting for me right where I left it.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.